 - For complete details on voter registration requirements in your state, start here at the US government’s page: https://www.usa.gov/register-to-vote.

 To prepare for Election Day, which this year will be Tuesday, November 6, start learning about the candidates, where they were educated, what they stand for and how current issues relate to your life right now.

 When it comes to politics, try find balance between noise and knowledge.

 Follow the candidates on social media.
 Tune in enough to become informed but not so much that campaign banter becomes an obsession.

 My first influence: President John F. Kennedy

-Sunday, May 29, 2016, was the anniversary of President John F. Kennedy’s birth.
-He would have been 69 years old.
+May 29th is the anniversary of President John F. Kennedy’s birth.
 My emotional connection to President Kennedy goes all the way back to first grade.
 He was the first president I learned about in school.
 His portrait hung in Mrs. Sampson’s first-grade classroom and I always had the feeling the watching over us.

 I’m sure this early fascination with the office of the president set some kind of standard or, at the very least, a direction that shaped my commitment to learn about the presidential candidates and to vote in every election.